GlacioHack/geoutils/benchmarks/README.md

 Then open `results/asv/html/index.html`.

-To modify the rendering of the custom webpages without running benchmarks, generate fake results and render them locally with:
+To visualize the rendering of the GitHub page without running benchmarks, generate fake results and render them locally with:

 ```bash
 python -m benchmarks.asv_suite.render_results --preview
 asv preview --browser --html-dir benchmarks/results/asv/preview
 ```

-Pass `--baseline-commit <commit>` to the renderer to add `comparisons/performance-change.md`, a compact before/after table for eager, Dask and Multiprocessing end-to-end time normalized to the GDAL CLI on the same revision.
+Pass `--baseline-commit <commit>` to the renderer to add `comparisons/performance-change.md`, an before/after table for eager, Dask and Multiprocessing end-to-end time normalized to the GDAL CLI on the same revision.

-In CI, `benchmark-asv-check` verifies changed benchmarks on every pull request (using `GEOUTILS_ASV_PR_CHECK=1` to use reduced parameters).
-The weekly or manually triggered `benchmark-asv` workflow records measurements on new `main` commits and stores their raw history on the `asv-results` branch of this repository.
-After a successful run, `benchmark-publish` automatically rebuilds the latest saved history and deploys the website and documentation graphics to GitHub Pages.
-Trigger it manually only to rebuild these outputs without new measurements.
-The user documentation links to the latest complete graphics published there.

-The benchmark dependencies include Pytest because ASV imports every Python module under `benchmarks/` during discovery, including the large data test, without executing its tests.

-For a local preview of the documentation graphics, run:
+To generate the benchmarking figures used both on the benchmarking webpage + linked in the RTD documentation, run:

 ```bash
 python -m benchmarks.asv_suite.render_results --doc-only --doc-dir benchmarks/results/documentation
 ```

+### How our ASV benchmarks run in CI

+Three workflows are related to ASV benchmark in our continuous integration.

+1. For every PR commit, `benchmark-asv-check` runs a quick check (~10min) of benchmark setups (it uses the `GEOUTILS_ASV_PR_CHECK=1` environment variable to run quick check on reduced parameters, and otherwise relies on ``asv check``).

+2. For every PR merge into `main`, or on weekly schedule, `benchmark-asv` runs the full suite (1h+) and records the performance results to an `asv-results` branch on the GeoUtils repository (relying on ``asv run``).

+3. After a successful run of the previous `benchmark-asv`, `benchmark-publish` automatically rebuilds the saved history from `asv-results`, re-renders the graphics, and deploys the benchmarking webpage to GitHub Pages.

+Note that the last two workflows can be triggered manually.
+Additionally, the user documentation on ReadTheDocs contains direct links to the latest graphics published on the Benchmarking page (which are therefore always updated to the latest benchmark build, on all documentation versions).

 ## Large data tests

-Normal Pytest skips these intentionally expensive checks, while pull-request CI always runs them once on Ubuntu with Python 3.12.
-Run the complete suite locally with:
+Normal Pytest tests (that run across all OSs and Python versions) skip large data tests by default.
+In the CI, they run once on Ubuntu with Python 3.12 for every PR commit.

+Locally, run the complete suite with:

 ```bash
 python -m pytest --large-data -m large_data -ra
 ```

-Select one parameter with `-k` while developing and add `--lf` to repeat only failed cases.
-The practical instructions and environment variables are documented at the top of `test_large_data.py`.
+To save time while developing, select one specific test with `-k`  and/or add `--lf` to repeat only failed cases.
+Other practical instructions and environment variables to set are documented at the top of `test_large_data.py`.